-But while the world plunders the country for its oil, the local populace fail to feel the benefit, thanks in large part to a corrupt government only interested in lining the pockets of those withing it, not the common man.
+But while the world plunders the country for its oil, the local populace fail to feel the benefit, thanks in large part to a corrupt government only interested in lining the pockets of those within it, not the common man.

 Dan Ollman's documentary focuses on Femi Kuti a political activist who is trying to change lives through his music.
-He is, in fact part of an activist dynasty - the son of highly politicised singer Fela Anikulapo Kuti.
+He is, in fact, part of an activist dynasty - the son of highly politicised singer Fela Anikulapo Kuti.

 Ollman's direction is slick and thrusts us into the thick of things.
-Flicking between high octane performances of Femi, his father and a potted history of a land which saw its leader not so much appointed as inflicted upon it by the west.
+Flicking between high octane performances of Femi, his father and a potted history of a land which saw its leader not so much appointed as inflicted upon it by the West.
 The contention is that, upon departure, the colonial powers gave power to the bad guys, or at the very least, those who were most backward looking.

 By contrasting the upbeat tempo and message with images of the squalor many Nigerians face, despite living in oil-rich towns, Ollman paints a bleak picture of corruption breeding corruption.

-Equally, he clearly illustrates how the west, through its refusal to let Africa trade fairly is 'stealing' from the country in more ways and one.
+Equally, he clearly illustrates how the West, through its refusal to let Africa trade fairly is 'stealing' from the country in more ways and one.